-One of the biggest investing trends of the last couple of years has been the rise of cryptocurrency, specifically Bitcoin.
+One of the biggest investing trends of the last couple of years hasn’t been buying stocks.
+It’s been the rise of cryptocurrency, specifically Bitcoin.
 Although the currency has tapered off in recent times, Canadian blockchain stocks remain an interesting proposition for Canadian investors.

 There are other prominent crypto coins out there – like Ethereum, Litecoin, and Ripple – but ultimately Bitcoin gets all the attention.
 It’s the biggest and most famous cryptocurrency, and everyone invested in the sector watches it like a hawk.

 Why would someone be interested in Canadian blockchain stocks?

 If you’re on the fence about investing in this new asset class, thinking they’re riskier than other Canadian stocks, let’s run through a few of the reasons you might be interested.

 Firstly, Bitcoin and other cryptocurrencies are designed with inflation in mind.
 Unlike regular dollars, which you can create out of thin air, there are a limited number of Bitcoins.